2A13CAA3-C042-A0DE-16D3057AB4612999

 letters of recommendation

-A Committee Letter is a letter authored by a pre-health committee or pre-health advisor and intended to represent your institution’s evaluation of you.
-At Hamilton, the Committee Letter is a detailed narrative of your path to a career in medicine written by Health professions advisor and edited by the Health Professions Advisory Committee.
-It is combined with your other letters of recommendation (LOR’s).
-Although not required for admission to medical school, medical schools prefer to receive a Committee Letter so it is a benefit to you.
-In fact, they will become suspicious if an applicant doesn’t submit such a letter when his/her school offers this service.
+At Hamilton, the Committee Letter is a detailed narrative of your path to a career in medicine written by the Health Professions advisor and edited by the Health Professions Advisory Committee.
+It is combined with your other letters of recommendation (LORs).
+Although not required for admission to medical school, medical schools prefer to receive a Committee Letter to benefit you.
+They will become suspicious if an applicant doesn’t submit such a letter when his/her school offers this service.

-As part of the dental school application process, you will need to solicit letters of recommendation (LORs).
+As part of the dental school application process, you must solicit letters of recommendation (LORs).
 Serving as an outside endorsement of your candidacy, a LOR is a letter in which the author will assess your qualities, characteristics, and capabilities as they pertain to dental school.
-Ideally, a LOR will demonstrate to the admissions committees that you possess the traits and core competencies that they look for in a future dentist.
+Ideally, a LOR will demonstrate to the admissions committees that you possess the traits and core competencies they look for in a future dentist.

 LORs will be collected and stored in Interfolio.
-Those applying for admission to dental school in 2025 will need to create an account by December 1, 2023 (more information below.)
+Those applying for admission to dental school in 2025 must create an account by December 1, 2024 (more information below.)
 Applicants should confirm writers' willingness to support them before listing your evaluators.
 For tips on soliciting letters of recommendation, visit our Letters of Recommendation Page.

 Submit Release of Information/Confidentiality Waiver

-The Release of Information/confidentiality waiver (found within the Declaration of Intent Qualtrics form) allows Leslie Bell and the Health Professions Advisory Committee to contact the Dean’s Office in order to determine if there are any sanctions that have been brought against you during your time at Hamilton as well as waives your right to view any letters written on your behalf.
+The Release of Information/confidentiality waiver (found within the Declaration of Intent Qualtrics form) allows Leslie Bell and the Health Professions Advisory Committee to contact the Dean’s Office to determine if any sanctions have been brought against you during your time at Hamilton as well as waives your right to view any letters written on your behalf.
 While you legally have the right to view any letters written on your behalf, it is best to waive this right for several reasons.
-Medical schools are wary of applicants who feel they need to see their LORs.
-Failure to waive this right creates the impression that your LORs may not be candid assessments of your candidacy and that you may have "censored" your letters by including only those that paint a very positive picture of you.
-Admissions committees want to have assurance that they are receiving a complete, unedited picture of you from those who wrote your LORs, so it is best to remove any appearance of you having a hand in what they say.
-From the medical schools' perspective, therefore, it is preferable that you have a closed file and that your letters be confidential.
+Medical schools are wary of applicants who need to see their LORs.
+Failure to waive this right creates the impression that your LORs may not be candid assessments of your candidacy and that you may have "censored" your letters by including only those that paint a positive picture of you.
+Admissions committees want assurance that they receive a complete, unedited picture of you from those who wrote your LORs, so it is best to remove any appearance of you having a hand in what they say.
+From the medical school's perspective, it is preferable that you have a closed file and that your letters be confidential.

 All applicants, including those with letters currently on file at the Health Professions Advising office, must create an account on Interfolio.